 After the maritime tour which included sleeping on an aircraft carrier, Dayan was initially assigned to the 7th squadron of the second brigade of the First Marine Division and later to the “Green Berets”- the U.S. Army’s Special Forces.

-Despite his advanced age (he was 51 at the time), his American escorts understood that this one-eyed journalist had seen a battle or two in his lifetime, and cold his own.
+Despite his advanced age (he was 51 at the time), his American escorts quickly understood that this one-eyed journalist had seen a battle or two in his lifetime, and could hold his own.
 He did not hesitate when it came to approaching the frequently-shifting front lines, laying in ambushes, crossing rivers or immersing himself in pools of mud or sweat.
 “He moves like a worm through hot soil”, one American commander described it.
-This does not mean that the Vietnamese mud did not leave a deep imprint upon him: “I have seen mud before in my life, we sunk up to our knees in the early years of Nahalal, but I have never seen mud like this before.
+Still, the Vietnamese mud left a deep imprint upon Dayan: “I have seen mud before in my life, we sunk up to our knees in the early years of Nahalal, but I have never seen mud like this before.
 Mainly ‘thanks’ to the tanks which grind up the ground which is wet from the incessant monsoons” (August 13, 1966, “Vietnam Diary”).

 American might and arrogance were all around him: the aircraft carriers fighting wooden boats, tanks attacking wooden huts and helicopters relentlessly pursuing two barely armed guerilla warriors.
 Dayan’s conversations with the soldiers and officers he met left him with a positive impression of their characters: “Liberal, experienced, pleasant and laidback.
 As individuals – they are ‘gold’.
 All up to one point: as long as U.S. power is not ‘disparaged’.
 On this topic, even in a conversation, they are completely inflexible” (July 29, 1966, “Vietnam Diary”).